terramate-io/terramate-docs/cli/reference/cmdline/experimental/experimental-trigger.md

 ## Options

-- `--status <status>`: Creates a trigger for all stacks filtered by status on Terramate Cloud.
+- `--status <status>`: Trigger all stacks filtered by status on Terramate Cloud.
-- `--recursive`: Creates triggers for all nested stacks recursively starting from the targeted stack.
+- `--recursive`: recursively triggers all nested stacks starting from the targeted stack.
-- `--change` (*default*): Creates a trigger that configures the change detection to mark the stack as changed.
+- `--change` (*default*): Trigger a stack to configure change detection, marking it as changed.
-- `--ignore-change`: Creates an ignore trigger to configure the change detection to ignore a stack in the next run.
+- `--ignore-change`: Trigger a stack to configure change detection, marking it unchanged in the next run.